-Diagnostics are central to assessing the presence of disease in an individual, helping to identify the cause and determine an appropriate course of treatment or intervention.
-Diagnostics can range from complex tests that need specialist skills and equipment and that can only be carried out in a laboratory setting, to rapid tests (such as dipstick tests) that can be performed in the patient’s own home.
+Diagnostics can range from complex tests that need specialist skills and equipment and that can only be carried out in a laboratory setting, to rapid tests (such as dipstick tests) that can be performed in the patient’s own home or community.

 TDR related research